Huracan-project/huracanpy/paper/paper.md

 # Acknowledgements

 Both authors acknowledge financial support from the HUrricane Risk Amplification and Changing North Atlantic Natural disasters (Huracán) NERC-NSF large grant n°NE/W009587/1 (NERC) & AGS-2244917 (NSF).
+The package is named after this project.
 This work also benefited from the TROPICANA program, supported by the Institut Pascal at Université Paris-Saclay, under “Investissements d’avenir” ANR-11-IDEX-0003- 01.

 The package includes code that was originally developed in the scope of SB's thesis, which was funded by the Comissariat à l'Energie Atomique et aux Energies Alternatives (CEA), and the EUR IPSL-Climate Graduate School through the ICOCYCLONES2 project, managed by the ANR under the “Investissements d’avenir” programme with the reference ANR-11-IDEX-0004 - 17-EURE-0006.